leofazanaro/getAppInfo/README.md

 # Step 0: Download Class and import in your project

+# Step 1:Create a String[] packages

+         String[] packages = {"com.example.leofazanaro.epfinfo","com.example.leofazanaro.bitcoingenerator"};

-# Step 1: Creat a new objet GetAppInfo.
+# Step 2: Create a new objet GetAppInfo and .

-        GetAppInfo getAppInfo = new GetAppInfo(Context,String_Array);
+        GetAppInfo getAppInfo = new GetAppInfo(Context,packages);

-# Step 2: Call the method you want to use
+# Step 3: Call the method you want to use

         String[] appname = getAppInfo.geAppName();

-# Step 3: Make a for to get results
+# Step 4: Make a for to get results

          String result = "";